VRGParticles/Quantifying_Patterns/README.md

 * **Veronica Grebe** - [Weck Group, New York University](http://weckresearch.com/home)

-For a full list of manuscript authors who contributed to the overall project, see the manuscript (url pending).
+For a full list of manuscript authors who contributed to the overall project, see the [manuscript](https://pubs.rsc.org/en/content/articlelanding/2020/sm/d0sm01692f#!divAbstract).

 ### License